-Kobe Bryant's Wife and Daughters Celebrate First Easter Without Him
+Kobe Bryant's Family Celebrates First Easter Without Him and Gianna

 "Yeah, baby bites, though" Vanessa says.

-Kobe was killed in a helicopter crash in January in Calabasas, California, along with his and Vanessa's 13-year-old daughter Gianna Bryant and seven other people.
+Kobe was killed in a helicopter crash in January in Calabasas, California, along with Gianna, his and Vanessa's 13-year-old daughter, and seven other people.

 The 41-year-old NBA legend and retired Los Angeles Lakers star and his wife are also parents to 17-year-old daughter Natalia Bryant.